 There are a variety of ways Sakai can be used to support teaching and learning!
 Sometimes the hardest part is figuring out how to get started.
 In need of a few ideas?
 No problem!
 This webpage showcases examples of how PLU faculty have used Sakai in teaching their courses.
+Right now we are focusing on blended courses to help faculty prepare for teaching during the pandemic.
 You will also find links to resources to experiment with Sakai, including activities to practice creating content with different Sakai tools and templates.

 PLU faculty and staff are invited to click the links below and use their ePass to access these Sakai sites as students enrolled in the course.
 Special thanks to the faculty who graciously volunteered access to their course sites.
 Please respect intellectual property by not copying or sharing course content without permission from the instructor.

 Resources to Experiment with Sakai